LhjiuG/Object-Recognition/README.md

 # Object-Recognition
-My goal is to create an object detector for a video game.
+My goal is to create an object detector for a video game while learning as much as possible.
 Because the main goal of this project is to help me learn, I made sure to understand everything I took inspiration from and build the most things I could from scratch.